gravitational/teleport/docs/4.2/enterprise/index.md

 ## RBAC

-Role Based Access Control ("RBAC") allows Teleport administrators to grant granular access permissions to users.
+Role Based Access Control ("RBAC") allows Teleport administrators to grant granular access permissions to user's.
 An example of an RBAC policy might be:  _"admins can do anything, developers must never touch production servers, and interns can only SSH into staging servers as guests"_